Performance event

 BIO

-Zuzanna Formella - a native of Pomerania, a graduate of the Academy of Fine Arts in Lodz in the fields of jewelry design and textile and interior styling.
-She creates in various areas of art - from artistic textiles and collage, through handmade paper, to sculptural activities in ceramics.
-Her work explores the theme of recycling and working with natural materials, using vegetable dyes and objects found in nature.
-She is interested in the dialogue between matter and space, as well as the idea of giving new life to seemingly unnecessary objects.
-She has participated in numerous exhibitions organized on behalf of the university, and was awarded a distinction by the Museum of Art in Lodz in the 41st Wladyslaw Strzeminski Competition.
+Zuzanna Formella, originally from Pomerania, is a graduate of the Academy of Fine Arts in Łódź, where she specialized in jewelry design and textile and interior styling.
+She works across various art forms, including artistic textiles, collage, handmade paper, and ceramic sculpture.
+Her creative practice explores themes of recycling and working with natural materials, incorporating plant dyes and objects found in nature.
+She is particularly interested in the dialogue between material and space, and the concept of giving new life to seemingly discarded objects.
+She has participated in numerous exhibitions organized by her alma mater and was recognized by the Museum of Art in Łódź in the 41st Władysław Strzemiński Competition.

 Statement